-- 6.2.1 A continuing competency program shall consist of one or more measurable components including, but not limited to, ongoing learning, growth and professional development within the certificant's field of expertise. - 6.2.2 Measurement of continuing competency may include, but not be limited to, proficiency testing, case audits, relevant work experience, relevant publication, conducting training, audit of court testimony, case preparation and relevant work experience.
+- 6.2.1 A continuing competency program shall consist of one or more measurable components including, but not limited to, ongoing learning, growth and professional development within the certificant's field of expertise. - 6.2.2 Measurement of continuing competency may include, but not be limited to, proficiency testing, case audits, relevant work experience, relevant publications, conducting training (paid or unpaid), audit of court testimony, case preparation and relevant work experience.